Communist Party of Venezuela: During the Bolivarian era

 In the presidential elections of 1998, the PCV backed Hugo Chávez adding 81,979 votes (1.25% of the national vote) to Chávez's total of 3,673,685 votes.
 In the 2006 presidential election, the PCV ticket received 2.9% of the National vote, contributing a haul of 342,227 to Chávez's total of 7,309,080 votes.
 These results make PCV the 4th largest party in the Chávez coalition.
+Following the December 2005 legislative election, eight PCV members were elected as deputies to the National Assembly: Roberto Hernández, Diluvina Cabello, Germán Ferrer, Oscar Figuera, Edgar Lucena, Chiche Manaure, Omar Marcano, and David Velásquez.
+The PCV has articulated its belief that the transition to socialism in Venezuela will be slow and evolutionary.
+The party was a small but vocal part of the Chávez governing coalition.

-In the presidential elections of 2012, PCV again backed Chavez.
+In the presidential elections of 2012, the PCV again backed Chavez.
 Its ticket contributed 3.28% of the National vote, making PCV the second largest party in the Chavez coalition.
 The PCV won 1.6% in the 2013 municipal elections, up from 1.4% in the 2008 municipal elections.

-The PCV has articulated its belief that the transition to socialism in Venezuela will be slow and evolutionary.
-The party was a small but vocal part of the Chávez governing coalition.

-Following the December 2005 legislative election, eight PCV members were elected as deputies to the National Assembly: